dell/ansible-powerflex/docs/modules/snapshot_policy.rst

 -----

 .. note::
+   - Deprecate statistics since PowerFlex 5.0.
+   - Only READ\_ONLY access\_mode is allowed since PowerFlex 5.0.
    - The modules present in the collection named as 'dellemc.powerflex' are built to support the Dell PowerFlex storage platform.